 The 2015 NCEPOD study 'Just Say Sepsis' found around 80% of episodes of sepsis in the UK to occur in response to community-acquired infections.
 That same study also found that patients delayed accessing healthcare, often by two days or longer.
-For this reason, it is essential that we have a narrative definition, using accessible language, which can be used to describe sepsis to the public and in collaboration with the media.
+For this reason, it is essential that we have a narrative definition, using accessible language, which can be used to describe sepsis to the public.